ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/bad_en.md

-The domain is not DNSSEC signed.
+Your domain is insecure.
+It is *not* signed with DNSSEC.